CodeSpaceProjects/ReadMeTemplate/README.md

 ```
 ## Getting Started

 > A breif overview of project
+>>This File was Created as a Template or Guide for myself, But I am posting it public for other beginners who want to publish projects seriously.
 ```
 Syntax
      * Use a > symbol
      *  Keep it short.

 ```
-> Purpose of project, if your description needs to be longer.
+ Purpose of project, if your description needs to be longer.
-> Example:
+ Example:

 <img src="./logo.svg" align="right"
      alt="Guide Basics" width="160" height="160">